-- Select the Video Camera icon to turn off your video.
+- Select Mute video (a video camera icon) to turn off your video.

-- Select the Monitor icon to share your screen.
+- Select Open share menu (a monitor icon) to share your screen.
 Multiple people can share their screens at once.

 - To make someone’s screen larger, double-click on it.

 Writing Day takes place on Sunday, the day before the conference starts.
-You can join in anytime between 9:30am and 5pm Pacific Time.
+You can join in anytime 9am-5pm Pacific Time.

 You can bring a writing project you want to work on, or you can contribute to a project someone else brought.

 - Bring a project: If you want help with your project, sign up before Writing Day.
 When you are ready to start your project on Writing Day, go to Sessions, select your table, and start collaborating.